Luritja: Name

 According to Kenny (2013), "The people living to the immediate west of the Western Aranda called themselves Kukatja or Loritja at the turn of the twentieth century.
 Today they call themselves Luritja or Kukatja-Luritja when referring to their ancestry and history."

+Population

+The total population of Luritja people (including Papunya Luritja) is probably in the thousands, making them the third largest of the Central Australian Aboriginal populations, behind Arrernte and Pitjantjatjara.